arduinodiscord/bot-legacy/CONTRIBUTING.md

 ### Requisites
 - Git should be installed
 - GitFlow should be installed
-- Yarn should be installed

 ### Process
 1. Fork the official project
 2. Create a GitFlow branch in forked repo (e.g. feature/better-help-command)
 3. Make your changes
 4. Prepare your code
-  1. Lint your code using `yarn lint` (We're using standard.
+  1. Lint your code using `standard` (We're using standard.
 Deal with it.)
   2. ~~Run unit tests~~ Coming soon!
 5. Commit & Push your code
 6. Open a Pull Request to the official repository